GiyoMoon/nix/README.md

 ```

 ### ▶️ First time build
 You only need to execute these commands one time.
-Make sure to restart your shell after this, or maybe even restart your MacBook for all configs to be applied.
+Make sure to restart your shell after this, or maybe even log out and in again for all configs to be applied.
 ```
 cd ~/.config
 ```